top of page

 A protection visa is for people who fear persecution.
 This can be due to their race, religion, nationality, political views, or social group.

-For Burmese nationals, this could include threats related to political unrest, ethnic conflicts, or religious persecution.
+For Burmese nationals, threats may arise from political unrest, ethnic conflicts, or religious persecution.
 Knowing these requirements helps you tailor your evidence to meet the specific criteria necessary for a successful application.

-Besides understanding the main themes of persecution, it's crucial to catch the nuances within each category.
+Besides understanding the main themes of persecution, it’s essential to catch the nuances within each category.

-For instance, political opinions might not only pertain to direct involvement in political activities but also to family affiliations or public perceptions.
+Political opinions might not only pertain to direct involvement in political activities.
+They can also relate to family affiliations or public perceptions.

-Understanding these complexities can help you build a strong case.
-This case should cover all aspects of persecution you might face.
+Understanding these complexities will help you build a strong case covering all aspects of persecution you might face.

 Key Requirements

-Persecution: You must demonstrate a well-founded fear of persecution in your home country.
+1. Persecution: You must demonstrate a well-founded fear of persecution in your home country.
 This involves providing specific examples and evidence that highlight the threats you face.
-The more detailed and precise your evidence, the better your chances of convincing the authorities of your situation.
+Detailed and precise evidence increases your chances of convincing the authorities of your situation.

-Credibility: Your claims must be credible and consistent.
-Burmese nationals can establish credibility through a coherent narrative that aligns with the evidence provided.
-Any differences in your story or documentation can weaken your case significantly.
+2. Credibility: Your claims must be consistent and credible.
+Burmese nationals can establish credibility by providing a coherent narrative that aligns with the evidence.
+Any discrepancies can significantly weaken your case.

-Availability of Protection: Prove that your nation cannot protect you from the dangers you face.
-You may need to show that the local government or police are not doing enough to keep you safe.
+3. Availability of Protection: Prove that your nation cannot protect you from the dangers you face.
+You may need to show that the local government or police are inadequate in keeping you safe.

 Gathering Compelling Evidence

-The evidence you provide will form the backbone of your protection visa application.
+Compelling evidence forms the backbone of your protection visa application.

 Burmese nationals must include personal documents, witness statements, and official records to create a strong case.

-Carefully choose each piece of evidence to support your application's story, providing a complete picture of your situation.
+Carefully select each piece of evidence to support your application's story, providing a complete picture of your situation.

 Personal Documentation